REQUIREMENTS AND CAMPUS GUIDE

 What is Harvard faculty like?

 Harvard is a good choice for you if you thrive in intimate learning environments and benefit from lots of one-on-one instruction and advising.
-If you’re more of a lone wolf type, Harvard’s median class size of 12 students, 7:1 student to faculty ratio, and more than 400 advisors who work with students from freshman fall through senior year might be overwhelming to you.
-That being said, the small class sizes and wealth of advisors and faculties ensures a supportive and productive environment.
-On top of that, Harvard’s faculty consists of Nobel laureates, pulitzer Prize-winning authors, eminent researchers, and national Book Award winners.
+If you’re more of a “get lost in the crowd” type, Harvard’s 7:1 student to faculty ratio might be overwhelming to you.
+That being said, the small class sizes and wealth of advisors ensures a supportive and productive environment.
+On top of that, Harvard’s faculty consists of Nobel laureates, Pulitzer Prize-winning authors, eminent researchers, and national Book Award winners.
 The close-knit Harvard community allows you to have access to some of the brightest minds at your fingertips, as well as generates a competitive and challenging environment.

 Should I apply to Harvard Early Action?

-Harvard has a “restrictive early action” option, which differs from early decision in that it is nonbinding (if you are accepted you don’t have to enroll), but restrictive in the sense that you can’t apply early action to any other universities.
-Harvard does not explicitly offer any advantages to students who apply early, however the acceptance rate for early action is higher (13.4% compared to 4.5%).
+Harvard does not offer an advantage to students who apply early.
+While admit rates tend to be higher in Restrictive Early Action, this reflects the remarkable strength of the applicant pool rather than a benefit of application timing.
+For any individual student, the final decision likely would be comparable whether the student applied Restrictive Early Action or Regular Decision.
 If you are confident that your application can hold its ground against other competitive applicants, and you are rather certain that you want to attend Harvard, then applying early action is a good choice for you.
-But you should do research on other college’s early action or early decision programs to be sure that you are willing to restrict your choices so early on in the college application process.
+You should, however, research other college’s early action or early decision programs to be sure that you are willing to restrict your choices so early on in the college application process.

 How is Campus Life?

 Residential living is a huge part of the Harvard experience.
-Harvard cultivates a warm community among its students beginning with Opening Days, a sort of initiation week for incoming first-years during which you’ll get to know many of your peers, especially those in your Freshman dorm.
+Harvard cultivates a warm community among its students beginning with Opening Days, a sort of initiation week for incoming first-years during which you’ll get to know many of your peers, especially those in your freshman dorm.
 Most first-years live in suites of two-four students, with roommates paired together by the college.
-All of the first-year students eat in Annenberg dining hall, which is conveniently located near the dorms, and looks like something straight out of Harry Potter.
-At the end of your first year, you’ll attend your first “Housing Day” during which you find out where you’ll be living for the next three years.* You can think of the houses as mini colleges—they each have their own faculty deans, dining hall, library, gym, intramural sports teams, and academic advisors.
+All of the first-year students eat in Annenberg Hall, which is conveniently located near the dorms.
+In March of your first year, you’ll attend your first “Housing Day” during which you find out where you’ll be living for the next three years.* You can think of the houses as mini colleges—they each have their own faculty deans, dining hall, library, gym, intramural sports teams, and academic advisors.
 Do you want to have a better idea if you can picture yourself living and studying at Harvard?
 Take a virtual campus tour to learn more about the school and its facilities.

 *Some upperclassmen move off campus or transfer houses, but the overwhelming majority live in a house for all three years.